How to go cruelty-free. Why to go cruelty free & 15 best cruelty-free makeup must haves

 Is cruelty free makeup safe?

+Yes, if you’re buying from a reputable cruelty-free brand it is.
 If you’re worried cruelty free brands won’t be as safe or are wondering about the testing processes:

 “Scientists can now use laboratory models of human skin and eyes, created from human cells, to test the safety of ingredients and products such as mascara and shampoo—rather than testing them on rabbits, guinea pigs, mice or rats.”
 Humane Society

-So why do some makeup companies still test on animals?
+Why do some makeup companies still test on animals?

-Mainly because either they’re manufacture in China as it’s normally cheaper and/or they want to sell in mainland China.
+Some companies still test on animals, mainly because either they’re manufacture in China as it’s normally cheaper and/or they want to sell in mainland China.

 “The first domino fell in 2013, when the European Union fully implemented the game-changing decision to ban the sale of all cosmetics and cosmetic ingredients that had been newly tested on animals.”
 Humane Society

+Is cruelty-free makeup better?
 What are the benefits of shopping cruelty-free makeup and cruelty free brands

 Ok, so you know cruelty-free is better for animals and gives you that feel good factor but there are also a ton of other benefits for choosing to shop cruelty-free.